differentialprivacy/differentialprivacy/_posts/2025-04-06-subsampling.md

 as required.
 (The inequalities \\\(\\frac{1}{1-p+pe^{-\\varepsilon}} \\le 1-p+pe^\\varepsilon\\\) and \\\(\\frac{e^{-\\varepsilon}}{1-p+pe^{-\\varepsilon}} \\le 1\\\) are left as exercises for the reader.)
 &#8718;

+[Theorem 1](#thm1) is tight.
+The algorithm that makes it tight is randomized response applied to the bit indicating whether or not your data is included in the subsample.

 ## Why is Privacy Amplification by Subsampling Useful?

 Lets work out a simplified illustrative example for why privacy amplification by subsampling is useful.